backstage/backstage/docs/FAQ.md

 And note that implementations of Backstage can be hosted wherever you feel suits your needs best.

-## Can Backstage by used for other things than developer portals?
+## Q: Can Backstage by used for other things than developer portals?

 Yes.

 The core frontend framework could be used for building any large-scale web application where multiple teams are building separate parts of the app, but you want the overall experience to be consistent.

 That being said, in [Phase 2](https://github.com/spotify/backstage#project-roadmap) of the project we will add features that are needed for developer portals and systems for managing software ecosystems.
 Our ambition will be to keep Backstage modular.

+## Q: My company doesn't have thousands of developers.
+Is Backstage overkill?

+Sure, having something like Backstage gets more important as the number of developers in your company grows.
+One of the core reasons to adopt Backstage is to help standardise how software is built at your company.
+Setting guidelines and deciding on standards is easier when your company is smaller.